tomifuchi/theodinproject-todos/README.md

 ### Notes on this project

-Every module will talk to the pubsub module, subscribe to a particular topic then execute with callbackfunction with optional argument passed down by the publisher.
+Every module will talk to the pubsub module, subscribe to a particular topic then execute with callback function with optional argument(s) passed down by the publisher.

 ### Modules

 ___

 These modules are designed to be as polymorphic as possible, that means these modules can be ripped out and use in other projects.
-We can compose these modules together with some modification for specific application
+We can then compose these modules together with some modification for specific application

 Interaction between modules are handled by publish/subscribe module.
 Via publish with argument and subscribe with arguments to listen for state change.

 Here's a table for brief summary what modules this application have and what does each module does: